Phala-Network/phala-wiki-next/content/en-us/learn/maintain/gatekeeper.md

 ## Gatekeeper Election

-Gatekeepers share the same `pRuntime` as normal workers.
+Gatekeepers share the same `pRuntime` as normal workers (miners).
 To distinguish gatekeepers, their `IdentityKey` public keys are recorded in the `GatekeeperState` list on blockchain.

 In the pre-mainnet of Phala Network, the list of gatekeepers is hard-coded in the genesis block of the blockchain.